Run Jira as a systemd service on linux

 The above defined 'jira' user would be the user that is used to run JIRA, change this if you are running JIRA under a different user.

-'/opt/atlassian/jira' would the default JIRA installation path, change this if your JIRA installation path is different.
+'/opt/atlassian/jira' would be the default Jira installation path, change this if your Jira installation path is different.

 Enable the service and start it: